American Idol (video game): Reception

-Pop Idol received "generally unfavorable" reviews, according to review aggregator Metacritic.
+Pop Idol received "generally unfavorable" reviews for its PC and PS2 versions, according to review aggregator Metacritic.
+The Game Boy Advance version did not receive enough reviews to reach a consensus.

-X-Play gave the game a 1 out of 5, complaining about the gameplay consisting of pressing buttons in time to judge the character's singing and not on the player's actual singing.
+X-Play gave the game's PS2 version a 1 out of 5, complaining about the gameplay consisting of pressing buttons in time to judge the character's singing and not on the player's actual singing.
+IGN's Ed Lewis was similarly negative, criticizing the game for having "no singing ability required and only minimal rhythmic ability", the extremely simplistic button inputs, and the lack of any reward for completion of the game, ultimately giving the game 4/10 and stating anyone who bought it had been "duped".

+Nintendo Power's reviewers gave the GBA version of the game an overall score of 3.2 out of 5.

 Related games

 In addition to the release of Karaoke Revolution Presents: American Idol for the PlayStation 2 on January 2, 2007, a sequel Karaoke Revolution Presents: American Idol Encore was released during the 1st quarter of 2008 following its direct sequel Karaoke Revolution Presents: American Idol Encore 2 which was released on November 18, 2008.

 An iPhone application entitled American Idol: The Game was released on the App Store.
 It was released by Electronic Arts on July 3, 2009.
 Omaha Sternberg of Macworld rated the game 4.5 out of 5 stars.
 The application has received mixed reviews from its users.